-Learn About the Job of a DNA Analyst
+The Job of a DNA Analyst

-Get Info on the Duties, Salary Potential and Education Requirements
+Duties, Salary Potential and Education Requirements

 The widespread use of science to help solve crimes is a relatively recent development in criminology.
 Largely perceived by the general public as standard operating procedure in fighting crime, DNA analysis is essentially a brand new concept in the history of forensic science.
-Even so, DNA analyst jobs offer an opportunity to work in a cutting-edge field, using unique skills and knowledge to help others.
+DNA analyst jobs offer an opportunity to work in a cutting-edge field, using unique skills and knowledge to help others.

-An Indispensable Tool
+The Indispensable DNA Tool

 Now almost universally accepted as a "sure thing," as recently as the late 1990s juries were reluctant to convict criminals based on DNA evidence.
 They were unsure of the technology and the concept.
 In a very short time, DNA has usurped fingerprint analysis as the primary means of identifying victims and suspects, as well as placing people at crime scenes.